Germaine de Staël: Offspring

+Even as she gave birth, there were fifteen people in her bedroom.

 After the death of de Staël's husband, Mathieu de Montmorency became the legal guardian of her children.
 Like August Schlegel he was one of her intimates until the end of her life.

 Legacy

-Albertine Necker de Saussure, married to de Staël's cousin, wrote her biography in 1821, published as part of the collected works.
+Albertine Necker de Saussure, married to de Staël's cousin, wrote her biography in 1821 and published it as part of the collected works.
 Auguste Comte included Mme de Staël in his 1849 Calendar of Great Men.
+"In one version of the calendar, the 24th day of the month of Dante is dedicated to Madame de Staël, who finds herself among such poets as Milton, Cervantes, and Chaucer.
+In another version, Staël finds herself honoured, instead, on the 19th day of the tenth month, known as “Shakespeare,” among the likes of Goethe, Racine, Voltaire, and Madame de Sevigné."
 Her political legacy has been generally identified with a stout defence of "liberal" values: equality, individual freedom, and the limitation of state power by constitutional rules.
 "Yet although she insisted to the Duke of Wellington that she needed politics in order to live, her attitude towards the propriety of female political engagement varied: at times she declared that women should simply be the guardians of domestic space for the opposite sex, while at others, that denying women access to the public sphere of activism and engagement was an abuse of human rights.
-This paradox partly explains the persona of the “homme-femme” she presented in society, and it remained unresolved throughout her life."
+This paradox partly explains the persona of the "homme-femme" she presented in society, and it remained unresolved throughout her life."

 Comte's disciple Frederic Harrison wrote about de Staël that her novels "precede the works of Walter Scott, Byron, Mary Shelley, and partly those of Chateaubriand, their historical importance is great in the development of modern Romanticism, of the romance of the heart, the delight in nature, and in the arts, antiquities, and history of Europe."